tbjgolden/smart-rss-proxy/README.md

-# Smart RSS Proxy / Media Bias Detection
+# Project: Fix The News

 ### Motivation